martin-brennan/martin-brennan.com/_posts/2012-09-30-semantic-templates-with-mustache-js-and-handlebars-js.md

 {% include in-post-ad.html %}

 For example, let’s say we have our contact card scenario again, and a new template is required to load the user’s [Gravatar](https://en.gravatar.com/) image as well as the details we already have.
 For this, we will define both templates inside a file, within script tags like so.
-Note that for the Gravatar section I have used three curly brackets `{{{}}}` instead of two.
+Note that for the Gravatar section I have used three curly brackets {% raw %}`{{{}}}`{% endraw %} instead of two.
 This is so I can insert HTML into the template without it being [escaped](http://en.wikipedia.org/wiki/HTML#Character_and_entity_references), which is what Mustache and Handlebars do by default:

 ```html
 {%raw%}<script id="template_1" type="text/html">